PistonDevelopers/current/README.md

 }
 ```

-This works because the `Usage` enum implements `Deref` and `DerefMut` which gets a reference to the current object for the scope it is used.
+This works because the `Current` implements `Deref` and `DerefMut` which gets a reference to the current object for the scope it is used.

 You can also assign a new value to the current object and get a copy if the object implements `Copy`: